 One of our favorite interview format podcasts is The Marketing Book Podcast.

-The following video, recorded by professional podcast producer Ray Ortega, describes one of the easiest ways to record a high audio quality interview with a remote guest.
-Of course, it’s important that your guest is also using a quality microphone.
+The following video, recorded by Ray Ortega, describes how to record a high audio quality interview with a remote guest.
+It’s important that your guest is also using a quality microphone.